 The most notable area of impact pertaining to enterprise software and Atlassian products is device management – due to many newly minted remote employees would be working from their personal devices, as well as a renewed focus on mobile device/mobile app security.

 The Schrems II ruling was decided on by the Court of Justice of the European Union (CJEU) in which they declared that the EU-US personal data transfer framework, Privacy Shield, was no longer lawful.
 The ruling had an obvious impact on EU-US personal data transfers, and organizations who previously leveraged this mechanism now have to find alternative data transfer measures.

 Combatting cyber attacks with enterprise user provisioning

-Even pre-pandemic, cyber attacks evolved just as quickly as the measures designed to prevent them, and the surge of remote employees created even more opportunities to take advantage of new vulnerabilities.
+Cyber attacks evolve just as quickly as the measures designed to prevent them, and the surge of distributed employees created even more opportunities to take advantage of new vulnerabilities.
 Inherently, mobility became a need for a globally dispersed workplace and caused the network perimeter held by enterprise organizations to expand significantly.
-Roughly 80% of organizations across the world experienced phishing attacks against their remote workforce in 2020.
-One method to consistently combat this at enterprise scale is thorough attention to validating the devices being used to access the network— user provisioning.
+Roughly 83% of organizations across the world experienced phishing attacks against their remote workforce in 2021, a 46% increase over 2020. method to consistently combat this at enterprise scale is thorough attention to validating the devices being used to access the network— user provisioning.

 User provisioning not only reduces the manual work involved with granting employees application access when they join the company or move to a new team, but automated deprovisioning reduces the risk of information breaches by removing access for those that leave the company (or a given team).
 And since user accounts are automatically removed when people leave the company or a group, costs are more tightly controlled.